How to Install Microsoft Edge on Debian 12/11/10

 sudo apt update

-Step 5: Install Microsoft Edge Browser
+Finalize Microsoft Edge Browser Installation

 You can now proceed to install the Microsoft Edge browser.
-Three different branches are available: stable (recommended), beta, and dev (nightly).
+Three branches are available: stable (recommended), beta, and dev (nightly).
 To install the stable version of Microsoft Edge, run the following command:

 sudo apt install microsoft-edge-stable